kwabenasapong/openpldoc/manual/source/projector.rst

 source input, as well as allowing you to personalize what the video settings options.

+.. _projector_video_source_select:

 Video Source Input Select Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to change the video source the projector uses, click on the
-"Select Source" option, then select from the pop-up window which video source
+|projector_source| "Select Source" option, then select from the pop-up window which video source
 you want to use.

 You have an option of setting two different styles for selecting the video source.